-Ghost ants are highly adaptable in their nesting habits, which seem to be similar to those of pharaoh ants.
-Colonies of ghost ants are moderate to large in size, which calls for ant control.
+Specifically, ghost ants are highly adaptable in their nesting habits, which seem similar to pharaoh ants.
+Notably, colonies of ghost ants are moderate to large in size, which calls for ant control.
 Also, they can contain thousands of workers and numerous functional queens distributed across multiple nesting sites.
-They are very fond of honeydew.
-Also feed on dead and living insects.
-Inside, ghost ants show a preference to sweet foods and are most commonly found in kitchens.
+In particular, they are very fond of honeydew but primarily feed on dead and living insects.
+Inside, ghost ants show a preference for sweet foods, and that’s why we find them in kitchens.

 What we do

 A-1 Bonded Termite specializes in safe and effective ghost ant removal treatments.
 When taking care of your ant problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

-A-1 Pest Control thoroughly inspects your property to properly establish what pests we are dealing with, and their colony size.
+A-1 Pest Control thoroughly inspects your property to establish what pests we deal with properly and their colony size.